Codes in the Damerau Distance for DNA Storage: Single Transposition or Deletion-Correcting Codes

-We start by describing a general construction for single transposition \emph{or} deletion-correcting codes.
 We then show how to use this construction in order to devise codes with near-optimal redundancy.

-\begin{Construction} Let $\cC_H(n,3)$ be a single-error-correcting code, and, as before, let $\cC_D(n)$ be a single-deletion-correcting code.
+Let $\cC_H(n,3)$ be a single-error-correcting code, and, as before, let $\cC_D(n)$ be a single-deletion-correcting code.
 We define a code $ \cC_{T \lor D}(n)$, which we show in Lemma~\ref{lem:t1} is capable of correcting one transposition (T) or ($\lor$) one deletion (D) as follows:

-\end{Construction} Note that the code $\cC_{T \lor D}(n)$ consists of codewords that belong to a single deletion error-correcting code and have integrals that belong to a single substitution error-correcting code. \begin{lemma} The code $ \cC_{T \lor D}(n)$ from Construction~\ref{cons:T-D codes} can correct a single adjacent transposition or a single deletion. \end{lemma} \begin{IEEEproof} We prove this claim by showing that for all $\bfx \in \cC_{T \lor D}(n)$, one can uniquely recover $\bfx$ from any $\bfz \in \cB_{T \lor D}(\bfx)$.
+The code $\cC_{T \lor D}(n)$ consists of codewords that belong to a single deletion error-correcting code and have integrals that belong to a single substitution error-correcting code. \begin{lemma} The code $ \cC_{T \lor D}(n)$ described in (\ref{cons:T-D codes}) can correct a single adjacent transposition or a single deletion.